HDF5

 H5T_ARRAYarray\

-• Compound types and array types, as long as these complex types do not contain unsupported types, nested parsing will be supported.
+• Compound and array types can be parsed as long as they do not contain unsupported types.
+Nested data types can also be parsed.

 12